More Than Just Muscle Fuel: Creatine for Brain Health

 What is Creatine?

-Creatine is a natural compound found in foods like red meat and fish, and our bodies make it too—in the liver, kidneys, and pancreas.
-Athletes love it for building muscle and enhancing performance, but recent studies show it’s not just about physical gains.
+Creatine is a naturally occurring compound found in foods such as red meat and fish, and it is also produced in the body by the liver, kidneys, and pancreas.

 How Creatine Works in the Body